synapsechain/ProjectManagement/README.md

 # ProjectManagement
+It's a test task implementation example using .net core 3.1 Task description you can find in `Software Challenge.pdf` document
+##Dependencies
+- Microsoft.EntityFrameworkCore (SqlServer/InMemory with Code-First approach)
+- Microsoft.EntityFrameworkCore.Proxies (lazy loading for entities)
+- FluentValidation.AspNetCore (validate dto's)
+- AutoMapper (mapping entities to dto's and vice versa)
+- EPPlus (for composing .xlsx files)
+- Microsoft.AspNetCore.Mvc.Testing (integration tests)
+- xUnit (unit tests)
+- Moq (mocking dependencies in unit tests)
-## How to run project management test solution
+##How to run project management test solution
 - specify proper connection string in appsettings.json
 - to create a db and populate it with test data specify connection string in DesignTimeProjectManagementContext.cs and in Package Manager Console run: `Update-Database -Context DesignTimeProjectManagementContext`
-## Areas of improvement
+##Areas of improvement
-- implement advanced validation with fluent validation package and cover all validation scenarios
 - add more integration & unit tests to cover more scenarios
 - split integration & unit tests into different projects
 - add mediatr + cqrs
 - add logging
-- use EFCore.BulkExtensions package to optimize performance
+- consider using EFCore.BulkExtensions package to optimize performance